gatewayapps/cradle/README.md

 This command will output the cradle spec in the terminal or command window in which the command was executed.
 Any warnings or errors will also be output.

 ### emit
-Use the `emit` command to generate code output:
+Use the `emit` command to run the specified emitter:
 `npx cradle emit -c [path to cradle config] -e spec`

 This command will run the specified emitters(see the Configuration section).
 Use the `-e` argument to specify a particular emitter or omit it to run all configured emitters.

 ## Configuration
-Cradle uses a JavaScript based configuration file in order to execute loading the spec and emitting generated code.
+Cradle uses a JavaScript based configuration file in order to execute loading the spec and executing emitters.
 Below is an example configuration file:

 ```
 const cradle = require('@gatewayapps/cradle')